 - 18. The PIC must abort the flight in the event of unpredicted obstacles or emergencies in accordance with the manuals. - 19.
 The PIC is prohibited from beginning a UAS flight unless (considering wind and forecast weather condition) there is enough power to at normal cruising speed to the intended landing point and land the UA with 25% batter power remaining. - 20.
 The operator will file a request for a Notice to Airmen (NOTAM) not more than 72 hours in advance, but not less than 48 hours prior to operation. - 21.
-All aircraft operated in accordance with the exemption must be identified by serial number, registered in accordance with 14 C.F.R.
+All aircraft operated in accordance with the exemption must be identified by serial number, registered in accordance with 14 (LF.R.
 Part 47 and have identification (N-Number) markings in accordance with 14 C.F.R.
-Part 45, Subpart c.
+Part 45.
+Subpart c.
 Markings must be as large as practicable. - 22.
-Before conducting operations, the radio frequency spectrum used for operation and control of the UA must comply with the Federal Communications Commission ("FCC") or other appropriate government oversight agency requirements. - 23.
+Before conducting operations, the radio frequency spectrum used for operation and control of the UA must comply with the Federal Communications Courn ssion ("FCC") or other appropriate government oversight agency requirements. - 23.
 The documents required under 14 C.F.R.
 91.9 and 91.203 must be available to the PIC at the ground control station of the UAS any time the aircraft is operating.
 These documents must be made available to the Administrator or any law enforcement official upon request. - 24.
-The UA must remain clear and yield the right of way to all other manned operations and activities at all times (including, but not limited to, ultralight vehicles, parachute activities, parasailing activities, hang gliders, etc.). - 25.
+The UA must remain clear and yield the right of way to all other manned operations and activities at all times (including, but not limited to, ditralight vehicles, parachute activities, parasailing activities, hang gliders, etc.). - 25.
 The UAS may not be operated by the PIC from any moving device or vehicle. - 26.
 UAS operations may not be conducted during night, as defined in 14 C.F.R.
 1.1.All operations must be conducted under visual meteorological conditions ("VMC").
 The UA may not be operated less than 500 feet below or less than 2,000 feet horizontally from a cloud or when visibility is less than 3 statute miles from the PIC. - 27.
-During operations in Class G airspace, the UA may not operate within 5 nautical miles of geographic center of an airport as denoted on a current FAA-published aeronautical chart unless a letter of agreement with that airport's management is obtained, and the

-- operation is conducted in accordance with a NOTAM as required by the operator's COA.
+During operations in Class G airspace, the UA may not operate within 5 nautical miles of geographic center of an airport as denoted on a current FAA-published aeronautical chart unless a letter of agreement with that airport's management is obtained, and the operation is conducted in accordance with a NOTAM as required by the operator's COA.
+The letter of agreement with the airport management must be made available to the Administrator upon request.